unlock-protocol/docs/creators/tutorials-1/using-unlock-newsletter.md

 You can customize it by adding the following parameters in the URL:

 * `locks` You can add as at least one `locks` query parameters to the URL.
 The value should be the address of the lock created in the first step.
+If the locks are not on mainnet, you should prefix their address with the network id (100 for xDAI, 137 for polygon...).
+For example `locks=1370x9999` for a lock on Polygon whose address is `0x9999`
 * `title` The title of your newsletter
 * `description` A description for your newsletter to  invite members to join it.

 Make sure you separate each of these with the `&` character.
-For example, Camila Russo uses the [following url](https://newsletter.unlock-protocol.com/?title=The%20Defiant&description=A%20daily%20newsletter%20decrypting%20the%20intersection%20of%20blockchain%20and%20finance.&locks=0x43154Efc9cb33c80833C0dEc1E15bb9CfC1275e5&locks=0xFA7001A0310B5E69B7b95B72aeBaA66C72E084bf) which renders in the following:
+For example, Camila Russo uses the [following url](https://newsletter.unlock-protocol.com/?title=The%20Defiant&description=A%20daily%20newsletter%20decrypting%20the%20intersection%20of%20blockchain%20and%20finance.&locks=10x43154Efc9cb33c80833C0dEc1E15bb9CfC1275e5&locks=10xFA7001A0310B5E69B7b95B72aeBaA66C72E084bf) which renders in the following:

 ![Example of landing page for a Newsletter \(title and description are set from the URL query parameters\)](../../.gitbook/assets/image%20%2811%29%20%281%29.png)